← Back to All Blog Posts

 Automation

 Again, dispatch software will also find the most suitable driver whenever changes have to be made.
-If the dispatching functionality is part of a more cohesive solution, you might also be able to send an automated message to the customer with the updated arrival time.
+If the dispatching functionality is part of a more cohesive solution, you should also be able to send an automated message to the customer with the updated arrival time.

-Thus, when combined with route optimization functionality, the dispatch solution can make order fulfillment more efficient and reduce wasted time.
+Combined with route optimization functionality, the dispatch solution can make order fulfillment more efficient and reduce wasted time.

 Scalability